Theory of resonant x-ray scattering with ultrafast intense pulses

 This quantity when integrated over all emitted frequency can be interpreted as the total emitted energy into a solid angle $d\Omega$ with the chosen outgoing photon polarization $\boldsymbol{\epsilon}$ from the interaction of the atom with the incident pulse.

 Comparing the calculated energy spectrum (Fig.~\ref{Fig_Cavaletto_comparison}) from resonant fluorescence with that of Ref.~\cite{Cavaletto_ResFluor_PRA} first, for the case of $\pi$-type pulses, we find good agreement provided we multiply the calculated energy spectrum by a factor of $\pi$.
 This is due to a difference in our definitions of the energy spectrum as the definition in Ref.~\cite{Cavaletto_ResFluor_PRA} is missing a factor of $\pi$~\cite{Cavaletto_discussion}.
 To verify our calculation is correct, we compute the number of fluorescence photon using the resonant fluorescence channel cross section $\sigma_F^{(1)}$,

-We found that our computed $N_F$ agrees with the result obtained from a rate equation to about 1 \% accuracy.
-The rate equation being,
+Our computed $N_F$ agrees with the result obtained from a rate equation to about 1 \% accuracy.
+The rate equation used is given by,

-where $\Gamma_{SE}$ is the total spontaneous emission decay rate ( $1.4\times 10^{-4}$ a.u. from Ref.~\cite{Cavaletto_ResFluor_PRA}) and $N_{1s^{-1}} (t)$ is the time-dependent population of the excited state ($1s^{-1}2p$) which is obtained by solving the TDSE for the populations [Eq.~\ref{eqn_psi0_nstate}].
+where $\Gamma_{SE}$ is the total spontaneous emission decay rate, which is $1.4\times 10^{-4}$ a.u. taken from Ref.~\cite{Cavaletto_ResFluor_PRA}, and $N_{1s^{-1}} (t)$ is the time-dependent population of the excited state ($1s^{-1}2p$), which is obtained by solving the Eq.~\ref{eqn_psi0_nstate}.

-For the 2$\pi$-type pulses, using the same scaling factor of $\pi$, we find reasonable agreement overall with the results from Cavaletto et al.~\cite{Cavaletto_ResFluor_PRA}.
+For the 2$\pi$-type pulses, using the same scaling factor of $\pi$, our result shows a reasonable agreement with the results from Cavaletto et al.~\cite{Cavaletto_ResFluor_PRA}.
 However, we find two small differences, which appears to stem from the different approaches.
 One difference is that there is a small minimum at $\omega-\omega_{in} = 0$ in the calculated result for the 2$\pi$ pulse, which appears to have been predicted previously \cite{rzazewski1984_multipeakresfluorescence,robinson1986_temporaldiffraction}.
 Another small difference is in the regions around the sidebands ($\omega-\omega_{in}\approx \pm 1.2$ eV, $\pm 2.4$ eV), where Ref.~\cite{Cavaletto_ResFluor_PRA} shows a non-zero minima, whereas our calculation shows a near-zero minima.
 Previous calculations \cite{rzazewski1984_multipeakresfluorescence, lewenstein1986theory_santraref, robinson1986_temporaldiffraction} show that for a given pulse area, the characteristics of the minima depend on the ratio of Fourier energy bandwidth of the pulse to the energy bandwidth associated with the lifetime of the state.
 Calculations with a longer pulse duration indicate that the zeroes of the curve become minimas as the Fourier bandwidth of the incident pulse decreases.